Questions and Answers about HPV and the Vaccine

 Even though I got the HPV vaccine, I got genital warts.
 Will I always have them?

 Regarding whether you will always have genital warts, it is difficult to say.
-In most people, their immune system will eventually clear the infection and the warts will go away, but for some, they may remain.
+In most people, their immune system will eventually clear the infection and the warts will go away, but for some, the warts may remain.
 We have no way of telling whether an individual’s immune system is likely to clear the infection or not.

 How soon will genital warts appear if I get infected with HPV?
 Am I really at risk of getting HPV?